dotlang/language/Enhancements.md

 (casting).
 note that if struct A includes struct B, calling a function which is defined on both A and B with `cast(Ainstance to B)` will call B version. now if that function calls another similar function, the chain will continue with B version functions.

-? - with struct inheritance, do we need interfaces?
+Y - with struct inheritance, do we need interfaces?
 I think we only need structs.
 When we expect a set of operations to be available (e.g. Comparable interface including methods for comparing data), we provide a struct and call required methods on that struct.

-? - maybe we can use namespace or module to group functions. so in the code instead of writing `produce_data` we write `db_structure.produce_data`. and the prefix is not part of function name. it is module/namespace name. so where should we define structs? in a namespace?
+N - maybe we can use namespace or module to group functions. so in the code instead of writing `produce_data` we write `db_structure.produce_data`. and the prefix is not part of function name. it is module/namespace name. so where should we define structs? in a namespace?

-? - basically we want to have OOP and FP.
+Y - basically we want to have OOP and FP.
 FP exclusive features:
 - first-class, pure and higher-order functions
 - immutable data types, no re-assignment: if you see `x=???` you are sure it is the same value even at the end of function. so there is no `=` operator.
 - lexical closure

-? - how can we implement a stack in a immutable and struct-inherit system? what is advantage of immutability?
+N - how can we implement a stack in a immutable and struct-inherit system? what is advantage of immutability?

-? - how to implement array or hashmap? we can replace array with a hash-map with int key. doable in native code.
+N - how to implement array or hashmap? we can replace array with a hash-map with int key. doable in native code.

-? - what if we pass Circle to `int f(Shape s)` and f calls `Area(s)`? which one will be called: `int Area(Shape s);` or `int Area(Circle c)`? the second should be called. the function call is resolved according to the real type of the data. unless data is casted. we can model abstract calss like this.
+Y - what if we pass Circle to `int f(Shape s)` and f calls `Area(s)`? which one will be called: `int Area(Shape s);` or `int Area(Circle c)`? the second should be called. the function call is resolved according to the real type of the data. unless data is casted. we can model abstract calss like this.